 Tour Registration Form (.pdf) with the following supporting documents:

-- Clear copy of each traveler’s valid passport
+- Clear photocopy of each traveler’s valid passport

 SWI Visit Request Form (.pdf) with the following supporting documents: